Anabelle-Shively/Shively_Python_Portfolio/README.md

      5.95  6.275 5.7   6.1   6.825 5.975 6.725 5.7   6.25  6.4   7.05  5.9  ]

 ## Storing Values in Lists
+In this exercise, we explored creating different lists using various variables and processes.

 ```python
 odds = [1, 3, 5, 7]
 print('odds are:', odds)